Redesigning Bitcoin's fee market: Multiple strategic bids

+implying Theorem~\ref{thm:delta_max_negligible}.
+The proof of Theorem~\ref{thm:delta_max_gt} is very similar.
+The main difference between the two theorems is that in the latter, we need to set the value of the first player to the maximal value in the support of $F$.
+All statements of the above proof then hold with respect to the first player, instead of player $i^*$.

-\subsection{Multiple strategic bids}
+\section{Multiple strategic bids}

-The following example demonstrates that there are cases where it is beneficial to split one's bid to several separate transactions with several separate bids.
-In fact, such a strategy sometimes enables a losing transaction to be included in the block.
+In some cases it is beneficial to split one's bid to several separate transactions with several separate bids.
+In fact, such a strategy sometimes enables a losing transaction to be included in the block, as the following example demonstrates:

-\begin{example} Suppose $v = (5, 2, 1, 1)$.
-If all users submit truthful bids, the monopolistic price will be $5$ and the second user will not be included.
-However, if the second user submits two separate transactions, both of them with a bid of $1$, then the monopolistic price will be $1$ and all bids will be included. \end{example}
+\begin{example} Let $\bm v = (5, 2, 1, 1)$.
+With bids $\bm b = \bm v$, the monopolistic price is $5$ and the second user loses.
+However, if she submits two separate transactions with a bid of $1$ each, the monopolistic price will be $1$ and all transactions will be included. \end{example}